MicrosoftLearning/mslearn-cognitive-vision/instructions/07-exercise-train-custom-object-detection-model.md

 ---
 Image Analysis 4.0 enables developers to build custom models leveraging the few-shot learning capabilities of Microsoft's Florence foundation model.
 In this exercise, you use Vision Studio to create and train a custom **object detection** model capable of identifying and locating three classes of fruit (apple, banana, and orange) within an image.

 **Note**: This lab is the second exercise belonging to the module **Explore Cognitive Services for Vision**.
-If you have not completed the first exercise, please follow [these instructions](https://microsoftlearning.github.io/mslearn-cognitive-vision/instructions/05-exercise-explore-image-analysis.html).
-You will need to complete the items under **Provision Azure Resources** through to **Connect your Cognitive Services Resource to Vision Studio** in order to complete this exercise.
+If you have not completed the first exercise, please follow [these instructions](https://microsoftlearning.github.io/mslearn-cognitive-vision/instructions/05-exercise-explore-image-analysis.html) to complete the items under **Provision Azure Resources** through to **Connect your Cognitive Services Resource to Vision Studio**.
+Then return to this exercise and start from the beginning to complete it.

 ## Create a custom model training project